Interview

 How are we all doing together?

 — There are many people who want a better platform and, in fact, they are working on alternatives like Bluesky or Mastodon.
-But it's as if you had built housing in West Berlin for people from East Berlin.
+But it's like you built housing in West Berlin for people in East Berlin.
 It didn't matter if they were good, first you had to tear down the wall.

-So let's talk about the wall… How do you tear it down?
+So let's talk about the wall...
+How is it torn down?

 Isn't it technically difficult?

-— When Facebook decided to open up to the whole world –initially it was only for American university students–, the problem was that the general public had Myspace, and they were reluctant to leave.
+— When Facebook decided to open up to the whole world –initially it was only for American university students–, the problem was that the general public had Myspace, and they found it hard to leave.
 So Zuckerberg made them a bot.
-Then, you could go to Myspace, take everything you had there and move it to Facebook.
+Then, you could go to Myspace, take everything you had there and bring it to Facebook.
 This way, you replied there and it also sent it to Myspace.
 You weren't trapped in a one-way door.
 Now, about three or four years ago, some teenagers did the same with Instagram.

 What did they do?

 — They created the OG app.
-You provided your Instagram username and password and it took all your information, but without ads, without promoted content, without taking your data.
+You provided it with your Instagram username and password, and it took all your information, but without ads, without promoted content, without taking your data.
 It was so successful that within a few days it was at the top of the app stores.
 What happened?

 Cargando